How to Calculate Ratios: A Step-By-Step Guide

 When expressing ratios, you need to ensure that both the antecedent and the consequent are the same units – whether that be cm, mm, km.
-This makes it easier to use the ratio to inform your calculations.
+This makes it easier to learn how to solve a ratio problem.

 Ratios are used in maps to provide scale.
 Usually expressed as 1:10,000 or similar, this tells you that for every 1 unit on the map, the real distance is 10,000 units.
 If you measure 1 cm on the map, the real distance would be 10,000 cm (or 100 m).